ummukalsumfn/Portofolio_Data/README.md

 ## 1_Case Study_NYC AirBnB
 Using Python + Google Colab (data cleaning and analysis) and Google Data Studio for data visualization

-## 2_Case Study_NYC Yellow Taxi
+## 2_Case Study_Iowa Liquor Sales
-Using Public Dataset in BigQuery and Tableau for visualization
+Using Public Dataset in BigQuery and Google Data Studio for visualization

 ## 3_Energy Impact on Emissions Dashboard
 Using dataset sources from World Bank and Tableau for data visualization